 Over the years, cybercriminals have become more creative in penetrating systems and more demanding in asking for money.
 Attacks have cost businesses billions of dollars and the numbers are only expected to go higher.

-These costs have driven businesses to invest in several cybersecurity measures to protect themselves against unwanted attacks and losses.Protecting yourself on the internet entails putting up layers of security measures to make it more difficult for cybercriminals to penetrate.
+These costs have driven businesses to invest in reliable cybersecurity companies and implement measures to protect themselves against unwanted attacks and losses.Protecting yourself on the internet entails putting up layers of security measures to make it more difficult for cybercriminals to penetrate.